AStefankiv/writing/set_up_a_github_page_with_a_custom_domain.md

 > You may need to wait for up to 30 minutes until your domain is registered.
 Check your domain registration at https://dnschecker.org/

-## Step 5 - Add Your Custom Domain in Github
+## Step 5 - Add Your Custom Domain in GitHub
 In your GitHub website repository:

 1. Go to **Settings** -> **Pages**.